microsoft/qsharp/katas/content/single_qubit_gates/phase_i/solution.md

 #### Solution 1

-We can recognize that the S gate performs this particular relative phase addition to the $|1\rangle$ basis state.
+We can recognize that the $S$ gate performs this particular relative phase addition to the $|1\rangle$ basis state.
 As a reminder,

 $$
 S =